OctopusDeploy/blog/blog/2022-q1/githubactions-running-unit-tests/index.md

  - Octopus
 ---

 Verifying code changes with unit tests is a critical process in typical development workflows.
-GitHub Actions provides a number of plugins to collect and process the results of tests allowing developers to browse the results, debug failed tests, and generate reports.
+GitHub Actions provides a number of custom actions to collect and process the results of tests allowing developers to browse the results, debug failed tests, and generate reports.

-In this post you'll learn how to add unit tests to a GitHub Actions workflow and configure plugins to process the results.
+In this post you'll learn how to add unit tests to a GitHub Actions workflow and configure custom actions to process the results.

 ## Prerequisites

-GitHub Actions are a hosted service, so the only prerequisite is a GitHub account.
+GitHub Actions is a hosted service, so the only prerequisite is a GitHub account.
 All other dependencies like Software Development Kits (SDKs) are installed during the execution of the GitHub Actions workflow.

 ## Selecting an action